SEVIS Introduction and Visa Application Overview

 SEVIS I-20 Certificate of Eligibility for Non-Immigrant Student Status

-CIIS will issue a SEVIS I-20 for your visa application on these conditions:
+CIIS will issue a SEVIS I-20 for your visa application when these conditions are met:

-1. You have been fully admitted into a program of study at the Institute and
+1. You have been fully admitted into a program of study at the CIIS.

 2. You have shown proof of financial support for the first year of study.
 In order to provide proof of financial support you will need to complete and submit the CIIS Certificate of Funding Form and official support documents.

 The CIIS Certificate of Funding Form is used to show proof of support for your first year of study only, as required by the U.S. government.
 You must demonstrate sufficient funding to cover all study expenses including tuition, fees, books, travel, and other living expenses.
 Funding may come from your own personal account, a private sponsor's account, and/or scholarships/loans that have been approved.
 In addition to filling out the form, you will need to provide adequate verification of the funds.

 The estimated totals for tuition and living expenses for a year in the U.S. at CIIS for the 2018-2019 academic year are listed in the International Student Addendum.

 Proof of finances for the minimum one year tuition and living expenses must be shown in liquid assets.
 Liquid assets include money in a banking account, stocks or bonds with cash value.
 It must be stated clearly in the bank letter.